mxnuchim/Express-User-REST-API/README.md

 # Setting up a dev environment

 I added a Swagger UI documentation to OpenAPI specification which provides a UI for quickly testing out the API.
-I have also written some teste using Mocha for further review.
-It's almost 1am now so I'll get some rest.
-Thank you once again for considering me for this role.
-I look forward to hearing from you.
+I have also written some tests using Mocha and Chai for further review.

 ### Prerequisites